benjaminjnoack/mythili/README.md

 #Mythili

+Mythili is a scripted progrm for interacting with GitHub's Issues API.
+Mythili will pull down the issues for the configured repository and build a simple CSV file to represent the data.

 ##Setup

 1. Open the file `configTemp.json` in a plain text editor (vim, nano, Sublime Text, or Notepad will do fine)